Monthly Employment Situation Report: Quick Guide to Methods and Measurement Issues

 Series covering all employees’ hours and earnings were officially added by CES on February 5, 2010, with estimates beginning in March 2006.
 Historically, CES hours and earnings series covered only production and nonsupervisory employees.

 The CES employment series are estimates of nonfarm wage and salary jobs, not an estimate of employed persons; an individual with two jobs is counted twice by the payroll survey.
-The CES employment series excludes employees in agriculture and private households and the self-employed.
+The CES employment series excludes employees in agriculture, private households, and the self-employed.

-For more information, see the Concepts section of Chapter 2 of the BLS Handbook of Methods: www.bls.gov/opub/hom/homch2.htm#concepts; this section includes definitions of the types of data available from the survey.
+For more information, see the Concepts section of Chapter 2 of the BLS Handbook of Methods at www.bls.gov/opub/hom/pdf/homch2.pdf; this section includes definitions of the types of data available from the survey.
+More information is also available under Available Data in the CES Technical Notes at www.bls.gov/web/empsit/cestn.htm#section4.

-For more information, see the Uses section of Chapter 2 of the BLS Handbook of Methods: www.bls.gov/opub/hom/homch2.htm#data_presentation.
+For more information, see the Uses section of Chapter 2 of the BLS Handbook of Methods at www.bls.gov/opub/hom/pdf/homch2.pdf.

 The current CES sample design has been in place since 2003 and follows state-of-the-art design principles for an establishment survey; it was developed in consultation with experts in survey design from universities and other leading statistical agencies.
 The entire sample is redrawn annually, and a supplemental sample of new business births is selected midway through the year.
 About one-fourth of the sample is rotated out each year and replaced with newly selected businesses.

-For more information, see the Sample Design section of Chapter 2 of the BLS Handbook of Methods: www.bls.gov/opub/hom/homch2.htm#sample_design.
+For more information, see the Sample Design section of Chapter 2 of the BLS Handbook of Methods at www.bls.gov/opub/hom/pdf/homch2.pdf.
+More information is also available under The Sample in the CES Technical Notes at www.bls.gov/web/empsit/cestn.htm#section1.

 All new sample is solicited by computer-assisted telephone interview (CATI), and data are collected for the first 5 months via this mode.
 After the initiation period, many sample units are transferred to one of several less costly reporting methods that are self-initiated by the respondent.
 The CES offers responding businesses a choice of reporting modes in an effort to maximize response rates within the program budget.
 Respondents can report via Fax, Web, Touchtone Data Entry (TDE), Electronic Data Interchange (EDI), or CATI.

-For more information, see the Sample Data section of Chapter 2 of the BLS Handbook of Methods at www.bls.gov/opub/hom/homch2.htm#data_sources_collection.
-Also, the latest CES revisions and sample collection rates are available — see CES employment revisions and sample collection rates, detailed tables, and technical information.
+For more information, see the Sample Data section of Chapter 2 of the BLS Handbook of Methods at www.bls.gov/opub/hom/pdf/homch2.pdf.
+More information is also available under Data Collection in the CES Technical Notes at www.bls.gov/web/empsit/cestn.htm#section2.
+Also, the latest CES revisions and sample collection rates are available in the CES employment revisions and sample collection rates, detailed tables, and technical information at www.bls.gov/ces/cesrevinfo.htm.

 Birth/death model.
 The sample alone is not sufficient to estimate a total employment level because each month new firm births generate employment growth, and there is an unavoidable lag between an establishment opening for business, appearance on the sample frame, and availability for inclusion.
 To account for these components of total employment, CES uses a net business birth/death model.

-Technical information on the estimation methods used to account for employment in business births and deaths is available in the Estimation Methods section of the CES technical notes under Birth/Death Model.
+Technical information on the estimation methods used to account for employment in business births and deaths is available under Birth/Death section in the CES Technical Notes at www.bls.gov/web/empsit/cestn.htm#section5c.
 For the most recent monthly total nonfarm birth/death adjustments, see CES Net Birth/Death Model.
-For historical birth/death adjustments, see Historical Net Birth/Death Adjustments.
-For additional information, see CES Birth/Death Model Frequently Asked Questions.
+For historical birth/death adjustments, see Historical Net Birth/Death Adjustments available at www.bls.gov/web/empsit/cesbdhst.htm.
+For additional information, see CES Birth/Death Model Frequently Asked Questions at www.bls.gov/web/empsit/cesbdqa.htm.

-More information can be found in the Estimating Procedures section of Chapter 2 of the BLS Handbook of Methods, at www.bls.gov/opub/opub/hom/homch2.htm#estimating_methods.
+More information can be found in the Estimating Procedures section of Chapter 2 of the BLS Handbook of Methods at www.bls.gov/opub/opub/hom/pdf/homch2.pdf.

 The seasonal adjustment process removes from the series the effects of normal variation from recurring events within a year, such as holidays and weather changes, and helps reveal underlying economic trends.
 CES uses a concurrent seasonal adjustment methodology, meaning that it incorporates estimates up through and including the current month’s data to achieve the best possible series.

-Technical details and related research on the CES implementation of concurrent seasonal adjustment, including input files used during the latest production run can be found on Seasonal Adjustment Files and Documentation.
+Technical details and related research on the CES implementation of concurrent seasonal adjustment, including input files used during the latest production run can be found on Seasonal Adjustment Files and Documentation available at www.bls.gov/web/empsit/cesseasadj.htm.

 CES first preliminary estimates of employment, hours, and earnings are published each month approximately 3 weeks after the reference period.
 Estimates are then revised twice before being held constant until the annual benchmarking process.
 Second preliminary estimates for a given month are published the month following the initial release, and final sample-based estimates are published 2 months after the initial release.

-For more details on revision, see the Revisions section of the CES technical notes.
+For more details on revision, see the Revisions section of the the CES Technical Notes available at www.bls.gov/web/empsit/cestn.htm#section6.
 See www.bls.gov/web/empsit/cesnaicsrev.htm for a table of revisions to seasonally adjusted total nonfarm over-the-month changes from January 1979 forward.

 Sampling Errors (Variances)